ericnickus/ericnickus/README.md

 About Me :
 (the past two and half years)-
-- 🔭 I’m currently working on smart contracts from several different blockchains, trying to get a feel of which kind of smart contracts are the best from my own personal experience .
-I also have learned a LOT over the past couple years;  a few new programming languages such as Typescript, React, Solidity, C++ and other blockchain stuff like running my own Bitcoin node, setting up an ethereum node, setting up a backend with Moralis or what platform to use to test Ethereum smart contracts ,Truffle, Alchemy, Hardhat, Remix, etc.  Not to mention spending time working with EOS and other blockchains besides Ethereum.
+- 🔭 Working on smart contracts (solidity and EOS).
+I also have learned a LOT over the past couple years;  a few new programming languages such as Typescript, React, Solidity, C++ and other blockchain stuff like running my own Bitcoin node, setting up an ethereum node, setting up a backend with Moralis or whatever platform to use to test Ethereum smart contracts ,Truffle, Alchemy, Hardhat, Remix, etc.  Not to mention spending time working with EOS and other blockchains besides Ethereum.
+Continuing to learn about even more ways to make smart contracts like LUKSO, AlGORAND and others.
+-
-- :telescope: While I’m working on being a professional blockchain developer and web3 and crypto development, I run my own web developement and everything computer related that is needed even tech work for more than a few local customers with front and back end web developmebt, consulting on projects that I have expert knowledge in such as RETS projects for Real Estate websites ,and relational database design, integrations and optimization, etc .
-I also still do design, create from scratch and maintain and fix problems for my smaller customers websites needs and I also handle a pretty good flow of incoming tech work such as fixing problems, wiping hard drives, data recovery, maintenance and upgrading all kinds of laptops and pcs and tablets, etc, even phones sometimes.
-I even am doing a VHS tape to DVD duplication project with 170 VHS tapes ,so work is consistent but I am currently acheiving my goal of becoming a serious blockchain developer and soon I will hire someone else to do this while I focus on blockchain projects only.
+- :telescope: While I’m working on being a professional blockchain developer and web3 and crypto development, I run my own web developement and basically everything tech related that comes my way; fixing pc, ipad, laptops, etc .
+Also consulting on projects that I have expert knowledge in such as RETS projects for Real Estate websites ,and relational database design, integrations and optimization, etc .
+I also still do create from scratch websites and maintain and fix problems for my smaller customers websites needs and I also handle a pretty good flow of incoming tech work such as fixing problems, wiping hard drives, data recovery, maintenance and upgrading all kinds of laptops and pcs and tablets, etc, I even duplicate VHS to DVD on occasion.
+Work is consistent but I am currently acheiving my goal of becoming a serious blockchain developer and soon I will hire someone else to do this while I focus on blockchain projects only.

 - :👯 I’m looking to collaborate on cool hackathon ideas or blockchain projects or startups utilizing blockchain technology.